-Supplementary Explanations Early Notification of General The convocation notice for the 12th Annual General Meeting of Shareholders' Meeting Shareholders, to be held on June 24, 2020, was sent out on June 2, 2020.
+Supplementary Explanations Early Notification of General Shareholders' Meeting Under the policy of shipping at least 3 weeks before the date of the general meeting of shareholders, the convocation notice for the 12th Annual General Meeting of Shareholders, to be held on June 24, 2020, was sent out on June 2, 2020.
 Scheduling AGMs Avoid Peak Day To encourage wider shareholder involvement in its general meeting of shareholders, TIS chooses a day other than the peak day when most other companies hold their AGMs The most recent annual general meeting of shareholders was June 24, 2020.
-Allowing Electronic Exercise of TIS adopted an electronic voting system that enables shareholders to Voting Rights exercise their voting rights via the Internet or other online structure using computers, smartphones or other mobile communication devices.
-Participation in Electronic Voting TIS participates in an electronic voting platform for institutional investors Platform operated by ICJ Incorporated.
-Providing Convocation Notice in The convocation notice for the general meeting of shareholders is posted to English the corporate website in Japanese and English.
+Allowing Electronic Exercise of Voting Rights TIS adopted an electronic voting system that enables shareholders to exercise their voting rights via the Internet or other online structure using computers, smartphones or other mobile communication devices.
+Participation in Electronic Voting Platform TIS participates in an electronic voting platform for institutional investors operated by ICJ Incorporated.
+Providing Convocation Notice in English The convocation notice for the general meeting of shareholders is posted to the corporate website in Japanese and English.
 Other TIS utilizes such access points as its corporate website to disclose pertinent information ahead of convocation notice distribution.
-Disclosure of information priori to distribution of the-convocation notice for the next annual general meeting of shareholders will be sent out on May 20, 2020.
+Under the policy of announcing about one month before the date of the general meeting of shareholders, disclosure of information priori to distribution of the-convocation notice for the next annual general meeting of shareholders was sent out on May 20, 2020.